9 Easy Steps Of Growing Chamomile In Pots

 - Combine the maple syrup and cinnamon in a small bowl.

 - Warm the milk and froth it.
-Using a milk frother on an espresso machine or a hand frother is the easiest way to do this.
-If you don't have one, whisk the milk quickly in a separate saucepan.
-Continue whisking until little bubbles appear and the milk foams up.
+Using a milk frother on an espresso machine or a hand frother is the easiest way.
+Whisk the milk quickly in a separate saucepan if you don't have one.
+Continue whisking until little bubbles appear, and the milk foams up.

 - In a cup, combine the water infusion and milk.
 Topping the mug with a dollop of milk foam is a nice touch.
 Enjoy with a pinch of cinnamon!

 4. Chamomile Ginger Iced Tea

 - Fresh chamomile flowers: 2 cups

 - Bring water to a quick boil in a medium saucepan.
 Remove from the heat and set aside to cool for 1 minute.

 - Combine the ginger, chamomile flowers, honey, and lemons in a large mixing bowl.
 Steep for one hour or until the pan reaches room temperature.

 - Using a fine-mesh strainer, pour the tea into a large glass pitcher.
 Refrigerate for 3 hours before serving.